MovAX0xDEAD/NTOSKRNL_Emu/README.md

 1) In file iaStorA.sys/iaStorAC.sys/iaStorAVC.sys replace string "**ntoskrnl.exe**" to "**ntoskrn8.sys**" in import section (do not change second string "**NTOSKRNL.exe**")

 2) Recalc checksum

+## AMD SATA AHCI Driver 1.2.1.402 for Windows XP##

+This driver requires storport.sys from Windows 7, use backported one

+1) In file amd_xata.sys replace string "**ntoskrnl.exe**" to "**ntoskrn8.sys**" in import section

+2) Recalc checksum

+## Samsung NVMe Driver 3.3.0.2003 for Windows XP##

+This driver requires storport.sys from Windows 7, use backported one

+1) In file secnvme.sys/secnvmeF.sys replace string "**ntoskrnl.exe**" to "**ntoskrn8.sys**" in import section

+2) Recalc checksum